 It is the Installer/Owner responsibility to ensure that the conditions are acceptable prior to the installation of the flooring.
 The manufacturer declines any and all problems associated with the flooring that are related to or attributed to improper jobsite conditions.
-Any splits, cracks, grain raising, checking, edge fracturing, splintering, cupping, crowning/peaking, warping, twisting, expansion/contraction, telegraphing, buckling or chipping that occurs during or after the floor has been installed and as a result of abuse, misuse, improper maintenance or care, improper installation technique and improper environmental conditions including excessive heat from radiant heat systems are not covered under the manufacturer's warranty.
+Any splits, cracks, grain raising, checking, edge fracturing, splintering, cupping, crowning/peaking, warping, twisting, expansion/contraction, telegraphing, buckling or chipping that occurs during or after the floor has been installed and as a result of abuse, misuse, improper maintenance or care, exposure to excessive or insufficient moisture, improper installation technique and improper environmental conditions are not covered under the manufacturer's warranty.